Moba people: Religion

 The Bimoba practice predominantly ethnic religions.
-They identify with personal deities collectively referred to as Yennu, which translates as "god" or "sun".
+They identify with personal deities collectively referred to as Yennu, which translates as "God".
 Their ancestors play a role by being the contact between themselves and Yannu.
 A typical Bimoba compound would have a clay construction altar (patir; plural: pataa) in an enclosed hut (nakouk) where sacrifices are made to invoke the presence of the ancestors.
 Women are allowed into the nakuuk.
 Aside the patir located in the compound, every family member is allowed to construct their own small altar known as a mier.
 Communities may have a common shrine known as tingban.
 The tingban is visited at times of problems that concern the entire community such as a drought or a disease outbreak.

+Tchitcheri

+The diviner in the Bimoda society is the one who asked to create shrine figures and to determine their reason, dimension, and identity.
+Doing this gives each tchitcheri a spiritual link between the living being and their descendants in both the real and spiritual world.
+There are many different kinds of Tchitcheri figures that are used in shrines.